Allen County, Indiana: Government

-Allen County is part of Indiana's 3rd congressional district and is represented by Jim Banks in the United States Congress.
+Allen County is part of Indiana's 3rd congressional district and is represented by Marlin Stutzman in the United States Congress.
 It is part of Indiana Senate districts 14, 15, 16, 17 and 19; and Indiana House of Representatives districts 50, 79, 80, 81, 82, 83, 84 and 85.

 Over the last 100 years, Allen County has been a Republican stronghold in presidential elections.
-The Democratic national landslides of Franklin D. Roosevelt in 1932 & 1936 as well as Lyndon B. Johnson in 1964 constitute the only occasions since then that a Republican presidential candidate failed to carry the county.
+The Democratic national landslides of Franklin D. Roosevelt in 1932 and 1936 as well as Lyndon B. Johnson in 1964 constitute the only occasions since then that a Republican presidential candidate failed to carry the county, and even in 1964, Johnson only won the county by 1.4% and less than 1,500 votes.
 As of 2020, Joe Biden was the highest vote earner for a Democratic candidate in the history of the county with 73,189 votes.
 Donald Trump achieved the same feat for his party, with 92,083 votes.

-However, the presence of a major urban center makes the county one of the Democrats' strongest counties in Indiana.
-In 2008, Barack Obama became the first Democratic President after Johnson to receive 40% of the county's vote.
+Although Allen County is rather conservative for an urban county, the presence of Fort Wayne makes the county one of the Democrats' strongest counties in Indiana.
+In 2008, Barack Obama became the first Democratic president after Johnson to receive 40% of the county's vote.
 While he lost the county by 4 points, the closest that a Democrat has come to carrying the county, he won the city of Fort Wayne itself by six points.
 However, in 2016, Donald Trump won the county by 19 points and city by 6, but in 2020, while Joe Biden lost the county by 11 points, he recaptured Fort Wayne.
 The last Democratic Governor to win the county was Frank O'Bannon in 2000 and the last Senator was Evan Bayh during his 2004 landslide.

-Following the 1930 Census, Fort Wayne was drawn into Indiana's 4th congressional district until being redrawn into the current 3rd district following 2000 Census.
-Since 1932, Fort Wayne has been represented in the Congress by Democrats for 20 years out of 90: James Indus Farley from 1933 to 1939, Edward H. Kruse for a single term in 1949-1951, J. Edward Roush from 1971 to 1977 and Jill Long Thompson from 1989 to 1995.
+Following the 1930 Census, Fort Wayne was drawn into Indiana's 4th congressional district, which essentially became the 3rd district following 2000 Census.
+Fort Wayne has been represented in House by Republicans for all but 20 years since 1932.
+The streak was only broken by four Democrats: James Indus Farley from 1933 to 1939, Edward H. Kruse for a single term in 1949–1951, J. Edward Roush from 1971 to 1977 and Jill Long Thompson from 1989 to 1995.